Student Spotlight: Stephanie N. Marcotte, Doctor of Education (Ed.D.)

 My experiences in this Ed.D. program have expanded my understanding of leadership by providing me with strong academic resources, authentic reflective spaces, and the ability to build on my understanding through peer-supported scaffolding.

-How have your experiences in this program and in your leadership roles shaped the direction of your dissertation?
+How have your experiences in this program and in your educational leadership roles shaped the direction of your dissertation?

 When I first entered the program, I thought that I needed a concrete dissertation idea.
 However, the journey to my dissertation has been anything but stagnant.
-As my leadership roles, reflection, and coursework increase, I find that there are many new avenues and perspectives to explore.
+As my educational leadership roles, reflection, and coursework increase, I find that there are many new avenues and perspectives to explore.

 Originally, I thought that I would focus on gathering data related to the attacks on credit-bearing ESL programs.
 This morphed into better understanding leadership within the field, and how it responds to these attacks.
 This then drew me to questions to perspectives of leadership within my field over the past 10 years.